There’s nothing cursory about this NAD precursor.

 Think of it like making a cake.
 Your ingredients (salt, sugar, flour) are “precursors” to a cake.
 You can have these components separately without a cake, but you can’t make cake without using some ingredients.

 Similarly, there are specific precursors to NAD that cells can use to make NAD.
 Precursors that a person can even presumably seek out and use as supplements to increase NAD levels.
-One of the most promising supplements in this space is TRU NIAGEN®, the only known patented and FDA safety-reviewed form of NR on the market today.*
+One of the most promising supplements in this space is TRU NIAGEN®, the only known patented and FDA notified form of NR on the market today.*

 Of Increasing NAD